Hilary Butella, DNP, APRN, PMHNP-BC, FNP-C

 Quinn received his Bachelors of Science in Nursing from the University of Texas at Arlington and his Masters of Science in Nursing from the University of Texas Health Science Center at Houston.
 He also holds a Bachelors in Business Administration from the University of Cincinnati.
 He served as an emergency medicine, cardiac catheterization laboratory, and endoscopy nurse before obtaining his masters degree.
 He and his wife live in The Woodlands with their two dogs.

 Tammy E. Nix, MA, LPC-S, LCDC

-Tammy Nix is a Licensed Professional Counselor and Licensed Chemical Dependency Counselor who has worked in her field for over 8 years.
+Tammy Nix is a Licensed Professional Counselor and Licensed Chemical Dependency Counselor who has worked in her field for over 10 years.
 She has a wide range of experience working with kids to adults in all transitions of life.
 She has extensive clinical experience in mental health hospitals, addiction treatment facilities, nonprofit organizations and outpatient practices.
 Tammy’s diverse background allows her to help address many topics such as stress, depression, anxiety, addiction, grief, trauma, mood disorders, mental health issues and marriage and family counseling.
 She has a humanistic style that integrates Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT) and faith based principles to help people achieve their healthiest life possible.
 She has lived in the Houston area most of her life.
-She has been married for 17 years, has 5 children and her family has cared for many children in foster care.
+She has 5 children and her family has cared for many children in foster care.